logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture/_index.md

 -   **name**

-    Identifying name of a regular or shared[picture check](/reuse/../TA_Help/Topics/Projects_and_tests_picture_check.html), a collection of one or more baseline images to be used for comparison with the AUT display.
+    Identifying name of a regular or shared [picture check](/reuse/../TA_Help/Topics/Projects_and_tests_picture_check.html), a collection of one or more baseline images to be used for comparison with the AUT display.

 -   **question**